the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 ![](images/var-let-const.png)

 In modern JavaScript, `var` isn't used anymore because it has issues with **hoisting** and **scoping** (terms which the book will address later).
 The other keywords `let` and `const` address these issues in modern JavaScript and are therefore mainly used these days throughout every JavaScript project.
-This makes it easier for us, because we are only left with `let` and `const`.
+This makes it easier for us, because we are left with only two options `let` and `const`.

 Technically `const` works the same way as `let`, the keyword `const` is just used whenever the value of a variable is not allowed to change.
-For example, while I get older every year, my age increments by one:
+For example, when I get older every year, my age increments by one:

 {title="index.js",lang="javascript"}
 ~~~~~~~